autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 The following actions are supported:

 - Play/Pause
-- Channel up and down (represented by previous and next track)
+- Channel up and down (using the previous/next track buttons in the media player controls)
 - Volume control
 - Channel switching via source list